Rockies vs. Braves Player Props Betting Odds

 Albies Stats

-- Ozzie Albies has recorded 69 hits with 13 doubles, a triple, 15 home runs and 19 walks.
-He has driven in 47 runs with three stolen bases.
+- Ozzie Albies has 69 hits with 13 doubles, a triple, 15 home runs, 19 walks and 47 RBI.
+He's also stolen three bases.

 Albies Recent Games